 This week, the WSJ published a blowout exposé on pervasive fraud in the AI startup ecosystem.
 It got zero attention, because the hype train isn’t supposed to get derailed, but we thought the story deserved a redux.
 I wrote this Letter with Wayfair’s senior algorithms guru and Brandt data science lead Clayton Kim.
-A quick note before we
+The thrust of Newley Purnell and Parmy Olson’s

 The internet runneth over with travel advice written by vagabonding bloggers that makes a ton of sense if you’re also a vagabonding blogger.
 It’s simple, they say.
 Put your merino wool shirts and exoficcio boxers in a neon backpack, find a hostel, and churn out that paid content, brah.
 For the rest of us, who travel for work as